 Kimchi is something I have been wanting to make for quite some time.
 This was the first time that I’ve made it and I am so happy with how it turned out.
-The awesome thing about kimchi is that you can flavor it however you want, and you can add whatever veggies you want to, so you can make it to suit your own tastes.
+The awesome thing about kimchi is that you can flavor it however you want, and you can add whatever veggies you want to, so you can make it suit your own tastes.

 What is Kimchi?

 Kimchi is a fermented vegetable dish, traditionally eaten in Korea.
 There is no standard recipe, and even in Korea, the recipes vary widely, depending on the vegetables and spices used.
-The main ingredients tend to always been cabbage, radish, and onion, but the rest of the ingredients are up to whoever is making it.
+The main ingredients tend to always be cabbage, radish, and onion, but the rest of the ingredients are up to whoever is making it.
 It’s typically served as a side dish and most Koreans eat it with every meal.
 The oldest reference to kimchi was found in some text from nearly 3,000 years ago.
 It doesn’t get much more traditional than this dish!

 There are many different varieties of this fermented vegetable mixture, depending on the region of Korea that you’re in.
 Because of the big differences in temperature between North Korea and South Korea, you end up with very different products.
 Kimchi from Korea’s northern areas tends to have less salt and less red chili.
 They also don’t typically use fish sauce as a seasoning and it will have a more watery consistency.
 Kimchi made in the southern region of Korea will usually use a lot of salt, chili peppers and some sort of fermented fish sauce for flavoring.